OTDA Home

 How to Apply:

-1. An application is submitted to the local service provider to determine program eligibility;
+2. An application is submitted to the local service provider;

-2. An energy audit of the home is conducted to identify needs;
+4. An energy audit of the home is conducted and the household is interviewed to identify any health or safety issues;

 To apply, contact your local service provider.